-Paramore’s After Laughter is FUN-AS-FUCKING Hell, it’s groovy, it’s memorable, Haley Williams is my soulmate, every moment on every song is as good as every other, and it’s different than anything Paramore has ever done, but it doesn’t sound nearly like the huge leap it should sound like and the way similar albums by other artists do (rivaling Radiohead’s Kid A in that regard? #NoWay ).
-The hooks are fun, and the music is simple, but never comes near close to having to strive to get its point across.
+Paramore’s After Laughter is FUN-AS-FUCKING hell. it’s groovy, it’s memorable, Hayley Williams is my soulmate, every moment on every song is as good as every other, and it’s different than anything Paramore has ever done, but it doesn’t sound nearly like the huge leap it should sound like and the way similar albums by other artists do (rivaling Radiohead’s Kid A in that regard? #NoWay).
+The hooks are fun, and the music is simple, but never comes close to having to strive to get its point across.
 For what is probably the last remaining ‘emo’ band from the 2000s, Paramore is tha’ shit, and has never ceased to be.

 Not a bad moment.
 Not a bad song.
 Lyrics on ‘Fake Happy’, ‘Idle Worship’, and especially ‘26’ are on point.

 One of the most listenable–if not the most listenable–records of the decade thus far.